Submitty/submitty.github.io/_docs/developer/automated_grading.md

 ## Multiple Physical Servers

-1. To specify additional physical machines as worker machines, add an additional object to the `autograding_workers.json` file per machine.
+1. To specify additional physical machines as worker machines, add one or more an additional object(s) to the `autograding_workers.json` file, one for each additional machine.
 For example:

    ```
     "foobarbaz" : {
         "address" : "foobarbaz.example.com",
         "username": "submitty",
         "capabilities": [
             "extra_ram"
         ],
         "num_autograding_workers": 2
     }
    ```

-   Make sure to insert the correct username and ip address for your worker machine.
+   Make sure to insert the correct username and ip address for each worker machine.
+Also specify the number of simultaneous workers on each worker machine.

    _NOTE: You may chose to do no autograding on the primary machine